-Fibre rollout took initially place at a local level but in the last eight years Reggefiber, a joint venture between a construction company and incumbent KPN, ventured further rollout of FttH at a national level.
-Later on, CIF (communications infrastructure fund) also developed as an FttH operator in areas they acquired (the remaining) local cable operators.
-KPN eventually obtained full control by acquiring the remaining shares in FttH provider Reggefiber two years ago.
-At the moment, FttH coverage reaches around 30% of all residential households.
+Fibre rollout took initially place at a local level but in the last eight years Reggefiber, a joint venture between a construction company and incumbent KPN, ventured further rollout of FTTH at a national level.
+Later on, CIF (communications infrastructure fund) also developed as an FTTH operator in areas they acquired (the remaining) local cable operators.
+KPN eventually obtained full control by acquiring the remaining shares in FTTH provider Reggefiber two years ago.
+At the moment, FTTH coverage reaches around 30% of all residential households.

-In areas, mainly without FttH, incumbent KPN has invested in upgrading its copper network by putting in fibre to the street cabinets (FttC).
-Recently KPN also started to upgrade the remaining part of the DSL access network through vectoring and pair bonding in areas where they do not have full FttH yet (DSL).
-ACM allowed incumbent KPN to upgrade their DSL access network by imposing VULA instead of SLU.
+In areas, mainly without FTTH, incumbent KPN has invested in upgrading its copper network by putting in fibre to the street cabinets (FTTC).
+Recently KPN also started to upgrade the remaining part of the DSL access network through vectoring and pair bonding in areas where they do not have full FTTH yet (DSL).
+ACM allowed incumbent KPN to upgrade its DSL access network by imposing VULA instead of SLU, after KPN had also concluded voluntary agreements with DSL access seekers.

 Finally, in the more remote areas in the Netherlands, cable is not present and DSL has not been upgraded, a.o. due to the length of the local loop.
-Local cooperatives have become active in accumulating demand for FttH networks and potential users willing to pay upfront payments to facilitate and to make rollout commercially viable.
-Also in local villages, cooperatives embrace open access in the sense that the network operator makes available passive fibres or Ethernet access voluntary, and allow network operators, but mostly service providers to offer services on local FttH networks.
+Local cooperatives have become active in accumulating demand for FTTH networks and potential users willing to pay upfront payments to facilitate and to make rollout commercially viable.
+Also in local villages, cooperatives embrace open access in the sense that the network operator makes available passive fibres or Ethernet access voluntary, and allow network operators, but mostly service providers to offer services on local FTTH networks.
 Last year KPN also started upgrading its DSL network in these relatively small areas.